Travel and Mobility · Risk & Compliance

 How do you automate compliance operations in airports with AI?+

-What does it cost to automate compliance operations for a airports company?+
+What does it cost to automate compliance operations for airports teams?+

 Three phases, billed separately.
 Discovery sprint: $8k (2-3 week sprint).
 Build engagement: $30k–$40k (8-12 weeks).
 Run retainer: $4k–$6k / mo (optional, quarterly attestations available). ~$52k–$90k typical year 1 (~80% take the run option, regulated workflows need ongoing controls).
 Controls, audit logs, reviewer queues, versioned prompts, and quarterly risk attestations.